Arlene Schnitzer Concert Hall: Movie house

 The architectural firm Rapp and Rapp, famous for its theater buildings, designed the Italian Renaissance-style building.
 The building was variously described by the newspapers as being of the French Renaissance or Northern Italianate style.
 The Paramount was considered, at its opening, to be the largest and most lavish theater for a city the size of Portland.
 Originally opened as the Portland Publix Theatre, a vaudeville venue in March 1928, the name changed to the Paramount Theater in 1930, as the owners had a contract to run Paramount films locally.
 The building continued to show films until 1972, after which it hosted concerts.

 Visitors were greeted by a 65 ft high "Portland" sign above the Broadway Marquee, which contained approximately 6,000 theatrical lights.
-The sign read "Paramount" from 1930 to 1984.
+The sign was changed to read "Paramount" in 1930, remaining until 1984, when it was restored to "Portland".
 The theatre was designed with many foyers and lobbies.
 The main entrance to the auditorium boasted huge French-paned windows facing east and south, covered with velvet drapes.
 The walls were covered with mirrors and marble, and the floors were covered with expensive carpets.
 The furnishings had been purchased from a French museum and private collections.
 The concessions stand was made of marble and stretched nearly half the length of the main lobby.
 It was described as the "longest candy counter in the West."

-The lobby was lit with huge crystal chandeliers.
-Nearly $35,000 had been spent on them.
+Nearly $35,000 had been spent on the lobby's huge crystal chandeliers.
 The largest had a span of nearly 8 ft, weighing over 1700 lb and containing 181 lights.
 Currently, the largest chandelier has 137 candle bulbs, and the smaller ones each have 124 bulbs.

 The top row of the balcony seats was six stories above the stage.
 Small staircases from the main lobby led to the balcony area which contained men's and ladies' lounges.
 The men's lounge was equipped with fireplaces, telephones, radios, phonographs and attendants.
 The women's lounge was furnished with dressing tables, mirrors, maids and hairdressers.
 There was also a self-playing Louis XV Ampico-Knabe grand piano in ivory and gold on the bridge over the lobby.

 The walls of the auditorium were elaborately decorated with murals and near the front of the stage, small balconies were hung with drapes which hid the pipes from the $46,500 Wurlitzer organ.
 This four-manual organ console was mounted on an elevator and could be raised to the level of the stage at the touch of a button.

-The seating capacity of the theater was said to have been 4000 seats by the newspaper ads of the day.
+The seating capacity of the theater was reported to have been 4000 seats by newspaper advertisements of the day.
 The ads promised "An acre of seats".
-Actually, the seating capacity was approximately 3000.
+In actuality, the seating capacity was approximately 3000.